jhburns/ExperienceCapture/Documentation/Configure.md

 This entry would ignore every key except `positionX` on the `Player` game object.

-# API
+# Configuration API

-The exporter exposes an API for additional configuring, but be warned it is experimental.
+The capturer exposes an API for additional configuration, but be warned it is experimental.

 ## Cleanup Key